w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/td/introduction.md

 ## TD Components

 :::info
-For a more in-depth look at each TD component, you can explore the official documentation [here](https://www.w3.org/TR/2023/REC-wot-thing-description11-20231205/).
+For a more in-depth look at each TD component, you can explore [the official documentation](https://www.w3.org/TR/2023/REC-wot-thing-description11-20231205/).
 Additionally, our upcoming tutorials will cover each of these components in detail.
 :::

 ### Thing Metadata